Sitting down to eat is one of the easiest places for us to incorporate mindfulness and gratitude into our lives.

 "Now is the time to reach out...either for help...or to help someone who is hurting.
 Just a few kind words of encouragement helps..."

+Looking for a reminder of all you are grateful for?
 Here is a way to wear gratitude filled, heart-centered designs right on your heart.
+Brought to you by the Teal Designs and Blissful Body Yoga.

+And there are lots, lots more.
 Browse, buy, and wear in good health!